rayangdn/thymio-epfl/report.md

 This project was developed as part of the **Basics of Mobile Robotics (MICRO-452)** course at EPFL, under the supervision of Professor Francesco Mondada from the [MOBOTS Laboratory](https://www.epfl.ch/labs/mobots/).

 ### Objectives
-Our team aims to develop an autonomous navigation system for the Thymio robot that can:
+We aims to develop an autonomous navigation system for the Thymio robot that can:
 1. Navigate through a predefined environment with static obstacles using global navigation
 2. Dynamically avoid unexpected obstacles using local navigation
 3. Maintain accurate position estimation through filtering